Compare, prioritize, model, and troubleshoot policies

 Citrix policies interact with policies you set in your operating system.
 In a Citrix environment, Citrix settings override the same settings configured in an Active Directory policy or using Remote Desktop Session Host Configuration.
-This includes settings that are related to typical Remote Desktop Protocol (RDP) client connection settings such as Desktop wallpaper, menu animation, and View window contents while dragging.
-Some policy settings, such as Secure ICA, must match the settings in the operating system.
+This includes settings that are related to typical Remote Desktop Protocol (RDP) client connection settings such as Desktop wallpaper, Menu animation, and View window contents while dragging.
+For some policy settings, such as Secure ICA, the settings in policies must match the settings in the operating system.
 If a higher priority encryption level is set elsewhere, the Secure ICA policy settings that you specify in the policy or when you are delivering application and desktops can be overridden.

-For example, the encryption settings that you specify when creating Delivery Groups must be at the same level as the encryption settings you specified throughout your environment.
+For example, the encryption settings that you specify when creating Delivery Groups should be at the same level as the encryption settings you specified throughout your environment.

 Note: In the second hop of double-hop scenarios, when a Single-session OS VDA connects to Multi-session OS VDA, Citrix policies act on the Single-session OS VDA as if it were the user device.
 For example, if policies are set to cache images on the user device, the images cached for the second hop in a double-hop scenario are cached on the Single-session OS VDA machine.

 Compare policies and templates

 You can compare settings in a policy or template with those in other policies or templates.
 For example, you might need to verify setting values to ensure compliance with best practices.
 You might also want to compare settings in a policy or template with the default settings provided by Citrix.